usnistgov/800-63-3/sp800-63-3/sec4_xAL.md

     <td><img src="sp800-63/media/ial-step3.png"/></td>
   </tr>
   <tr>
    <td>At this point, the agency understands that some level of proofing is required.
 Step 3 is intended to look at the potential impacts of an identity proofing failure in order to determine if IAL2 or IAL3 is the most appropriate selection.
-The primary identity proofing failure an agency may encounter is accepting a falsified identity as true, therefore providing a service or benefit to the wrong or inelligible person.
+The primary identity proofing failure an agency may encounter is accepting a falsified identity as true, therefore providing a service or benefit to the wrong or ineligible person.
 In addition, proofing, when not required, or collecting more information than needed, is a risk in and of itself.
 Hence, obtaining verified attribute information when not needed is also considered an identity proofing failure.
 This step should identify if the agency answered Step 1 and 2 incorrectly, realizing they actually don't need personal information to deliver the service.
 Risk should be considered from the perspective of the organization and to the user, since one may not be negatively impacted while the other could be significantly harmed.
 The risk assessment process of M-04-04 and any agency specific risk management process should commence from this step.</td>
   </tr>
   <tr>
     <td><img src="sp800-63/media/ial-step4.png"/></td>
   </tr>
   <tr>
    <td>Step 4 is intended to determine if the personal information required by the agency will ultimately resolve to a unique identity.
 In other words, the agency needs to know the full identity of the individual accessing the digital service, and pseudonymous access, even with a few validated and verified attributes, is not possible.
 If the agency needs to uniquely identify the individual, the process can end.
-However, the agency should consider if Step 5 is of value to them, as the acceptance of claims will reduce exposure to the risk of overcollecting and storing more personal information than is necessary.</td>
+However, the agency should consider if Step 5 is of value to them, as the acceptance of claims will reduce exposure to the risk of over collecting and storing more personal information than is necessary.</td>
   </tr>
   <tr>
     <td><img src="sp800-63/media/ial-step5.png"/></td>